DataBiosphere/dsub/docs/troubleshooting.md

 background and will mount your data disk.
 This will allow you to inspect the runtime environment of your job's container in real time.

+Note that enabling the `--ssh` flag changes the behavior of how the containers run.
+Normally, each container uses a separate isolated process ID (PID) namespace.
+With `--ssh` enabled, the containers will all use the same PID namespace (named "shared").

 The SSH container will pick up authentication information from the VM, so to connect you can use the `gcloud compute ssh` command to establish an SSH session.